-The Company applies ASC 718, Compensation-Stock Compensation ("ASC 718"), to account for its employee share-based payments.
+The Company applies ASC 718, Compensation-Stock Compensation ("ASC 718"), to account for its share-based payments for both employees and non-employees.
 In accordance with ASC 718, the Company determines whether an award should be classified and accounted for as a liability award or equity award.
-Equity classified share-based awards to employees are recognized in the financial statements based on their grant date fair values.
-Specifically, the grant date fair value of share options is calculated using an option pricing model, and the grant date fair value of restricted shares is based on the quoted market price of the Company's ordinary shares.
+Equity classified share-based awards are recognized in the financial statements based on their grant date fair values.
 Liability classified awards are measured at the fair value of the award on the grant date and remeasured at each reporting period at fair value until the award is settled.
-The Company has elected to recognize compensation expense on a straight-line basis over the requisite service period for each separately vesting portion of the award as if the award was, in-substance, multiple awards for all employee equity awards granted with graded vesting based on performance conditions.
+The Company has elected to recognize compensation expense on a straight-line basis over the requisite service period for each separately vesting portion of the award as if the award was, in-substance, multiple awards for all employee equity awards granted with graded vesting based on service condition.
+The Company uses the accelerated method for all awards granted with performance and/or market conditions.
+Compensation expense is recognized for awards containing performance conditions only to the extent that it is probable that those performance conditions will be met.
 The Company elected to account for forfeitures in the period they occur as a reduction to expense.